semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

     yarn add hardhat --dev
     ```

-2. Use `yarn` to run `hardhat` and create a _basic sample project_:
+2. Use `yarn` to run `hardhat` and create a JavaScript project:

     ```bash
     yarn hardhat
-    # At the prompt, select "Create a basic sample project"
+    # At the prompt, select "Create a JavaScript project"
     # and then enter through the prompts.
     ```